 Do you struggle to clearly define your priorities in life?

-It can be hard to prioritise what’s important in life when we have busy lifestyles with demanding jobs, people to take care of and a social life to maintain.
+It can be hard to prioritise what’s important when we have busy lifestyles with demanding jobs, people to take care of and a social life to maintain.
 There’s a lot of things going on and sometimes it’s hard to figure out what we should be working on.

 Sometimes it can be difficult to determine what should be at the top of our priorities list.
 The world wants you to buy different things and people want you to do different things.
 You end up with a lot of competing demands on your time and energy, which makes it difficult for you to figure out how best to spend your time and energy.